chinyun/data-visualization/README.md

 ### Prerequisites
-You will need to install **python3** as local server. for mac users:
+You will need to install **python3** as local server.
+For mac users:
 ```
 brew install python3
 ```
 ### View in the browser
-after install successfully, run this script under the path of the project's folder in the terminal:
+After install successfully, run this script under the path of the project's folder in the terminal:
 ```
 python3 -m http.server
 ```
-now you can view it at localhost:8000
+Now you can view it at localhost:8000